mavjs/mavjs.github.io-hugo/content/post/experience-atomic-red-team/index.md

 ```

 {{% alert note %}}
-We noticed that if we have a machine that is joined to a domain (otherthan `WORKGROUP`), the way you connect is slightly different.
+From observation, a machine that is joined to a domain (other than `WORKGROUP`), the way to connect is slightly different.
 Like so:
 ```bash
 $ ssh domain\\username@machine-ip
 ```